An Introduction to DeFi

 Decentralized Autonomous Organizations (DAOs) are blockchain-based organizations governed by their members through voting mechanisms.
 Participation in a DAO can result in taxable income, similar to governance token rewards, and is considered by the IRS to be self-employment income for tax purposes.
 This classification may impact tax liabilities for DAO participants, as self-employment income is subject to self-employment tax in addition to regular income tax.

-1. Clarification on Taxable Income: The IRS has provided further clarification on the treatment of various DeFi-related incomes.
-Staking rewards, yield farming rewards, governance token rewards, and similar incomes are now explicitly considered taxable income at the time of receipt.
-This update helps to eliminate any confusion surrounding the tax treatment of these types of income.
+- Crypto Taxable Income: The IRS has clarified that the treatment of various DeFi-related incomes, including staking rewards, liquidity provider rewards, governance token rewards, and similar incomes are explicitly considered taxable income at the time of receipt.

-2. Mandatory Reporting of All Virtual Currency Transactions: The IRS now requires taxpayers to report all virtual currency transactions, including those involving DeFi activities, regardless of the transaction amount or whether the transaction results in a gain or loss.
-This change emphasizes the importance of maintaining comprehensive records of all your DeFi transactions to ensure accurate reporting on your tax return.
+- Mandatory Reporting of All Virtual Currency Transactions: The IRS requires taxpayers to report all virtual currency transactions, including those involving DeFi activities, regardless of the transaction amount or whether the transaction results in a gain or loss.
+This emphasizes the importance of maintaining comprehensive records of all your DeFi transactions to ensure accurate reporting on your tax return.

-5. Form 1099-NEC and DeFi Income: The IRS has clarified that certain DeFi income, such as income earned from participating in a Decentralized Autonomous Organization (DAO), is considered self-employment income and should be reported on Form 1099-NEC.
+- Form 1099-NEC and DeFi Income: The IRS requires that certain DeFi income, such as income earned from participating in a Decentralized Autonomous Organization (DAO), is considered self-employment income and should be reported on Form 1099-NEC.
 If you receive a Form 1099-NEC for your DeFi income, be sure to include this information on your tax return.

 Relevant IRS Tax Forms for DeFi Taxes